At Wyoming rally, Trump ally Gaetz blasts Cheney over impeachment

 And Gaetz said, "Liz Cheney taunts me for wearing makeup in my television appearances.
 Now, makeup only hides the slightest imperfections of the skin.
 It does very little to conceal the soulless corruption of Washington, D.C.
 It’s really easy for me to get a little makeup off my shirt.
 Far more difficult for Liz Cheney to get the blood off her hands for sending America’s best to foreign lands to die."

-GAETZ TRAVELLING TO WYOMING TO TAKE ON CHENEY
+GAETZ TRAVELING TO WYOMING TO TAKE ON CHENEY

 The congressman was responding to a jab earlier this week from a Cheney spokesperson that "Gaetz can leave his beauty bag at home.
 In Wyoming, the men don't wear makeup."